makoConstruct/jostletree.rs/README.md

 ## How does it work?

-Basically, it's a binary tree where each branch stores a `width:N` value the sum of the widths of its children.
+Basically, imagine a binary tree where each branch stores a `width` value, that is the sum of the widths of its children, terminating at the leaves, where the widths are whatever you set them to be.
 You can navigate quickly to the child at a particular offset by looking at your two children and seeing whether the left one is larger or smaller than you need and navigating down depending on that.
-There are additional details but you probably now understand enough to replicate them yourselves or read the source.
+There are additional details and optimizations, but you probably now understand enough to replicate them yourselves or read the source.

 ## Using floats as spans